R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Beyond mock mode

 In the previous section, you run the sample application in [mock mode](enclave-modes.md).
+Mock mode, as the name suggests, isn't secure at all.

 This section describes how to build and run the sample in other [enclave modes](enclave-modes.md), namely simulation, debug, and release.
+Note that only release mode provides confidential guarantees of SGX.

-*First, ensure that your system fulfills the [system requirements](enclave-modes.md#system-requirements) for your desired mode.*
+*First, ensure that your system fulfills the [system requirements](enclave-modes.md#system-requirements).*

 ### Build the enclave in other modes